gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 He handed her the piece of circuitry he had pulled off the machine in the water and stooped to pick up a rock half the size of his head.

 "Stop!
-You can't..."
+You can't…"
 Maddy swallowed her words.
 Bots weren't alive,
 but they were still people.
-Even if this one was a rogue or a raider, what Gumption was planning to do---
+Even if this one was a rogue or a raider, what Gumption was planning to do—

 Gumption looked at her, his jaw set.
 "Yes I can," he grunted,